Complete Your Final Order

 Attend the final hearing.

-Bring your prepared judgment entry to the final hearing.
 Dress professionally for the hearing.
 Don’t wear shorts, t-shirts, tank tops, halter tops or other clothing that could seem unprofessional.
+Learn more about do's and don't for your hearing.

 If you and your spouse have agreed on all the issues, the Judge will read your written agreement and confirm it is acceptable under Ohio law.
 The Judge will then approve it and sign it.